Zettlr/zettlr-docs/docs/en/get-involved.md

 Zettlr has a vibrant community helping each other all around the net.
 The following list contains the common places to start for any issue you might have.

-* [Zettlr user forum](https://forum.zettlr.com) — Go here to ask general questions, discuss workflows and concepts of Zettlr and even share your custom themes!
+* [Zettlr user forum](https://forum.zettlr.com) — Go here to ask general questions, discuss workflows and concepts of Zettlr and share your custom themes.
 * [Zettlr subreddit](https://www.reddit.com/r/Zettlr) — The Zettlr subreddit is meant for the redditors in the community.
 * [The official Twitter account](https://www.twitter.com/Zettlr) — Here you can follow the updates to the app in real time.
 It's the only place where we regularly announce everything we do.
 Additionally, we engage in most discussions, so if you have questions, you can drop them here.
 * [The official Facebook page](https://fb.me/Zettlrapp) — Here you can message us, if you don't have a Twitter account.
-Normally, we receive notifications and answer asap, but can't promise it.
-We only have this page because, well — one simply has a Facebook page, nowadays 🤷‍♂️
-* [Our YouTube channel](https://www.youtube.com/c/Zettlr) — If you are more like the visual type of person, you can find some introductory videos here.
+* [Our YouTube channel](https://www.youtube.com/c/Zettlr) — If you are more the visual type, you can find some introductory videos here.
 * [The GitHub issue tracker](https://github.com/Zettlr/Zettlr/issues) — This is the core of our endeavours to make the app better and better.
 If you spot a bug, have a suggestion or want to propose a feature, here's the right place.
 Nevertheless, especially when it comes to questions regarding the user workflow or new features, **it's best to discuss your ideas on the forum or on reddit first**.

 ## User Contributions